Julian is a disputes partner based in London.

-Julian has over 25 years dispute resolution experience in England, Hong Kong and elsewhere in international dispute resolution.
+Julian has almost 30 years dispute resolution experience in England, Hong Kong and elsewhere in international dispute resolution.
 He has particular specialism in major commercial litigation involving corporate and shareholder disputes, banking and financial matters, cross-border fraud and technology disputes.
 Julian has experience of the entire range of dispute resolution processes including litigation, arbitration, mediation, expert determination and bespoke processes.

-Julian was until recently based in Hong Kong where, in addition to his litigation practice, he was head of the disputes department and managing partner of the Greater China offices.
+Julian was based in Hong Kong for five years where, in addition to his litigation practice, he was head of the disputes department and managing partner of the Greater China offices.
 He is qualified in England and Hong Kong.
 He is also qualified as a solicitor advocate in England, and is an accredited mediator with CEDR (the Centre for Effective Dispute Resolution).

 - A financial institution in relation to claims threatened by the Libyan Investment Authority (LIA), which relate to allegations of potential bribes and corrupt payments made to LIA employees by an intermediary

 - A bank on its defence of a group claim threatened by investors in a series of highly-leveraged film partnerships who borrowed from the bank as part of the transactions